What is projection welding and how does it work?

 2. Projection welding with resistance spots

-This is a variant in which the projections are not mechanically pre-formed, but are created by the arrangement of the electrodes and the control of the welding current during the process.
+This is a variant in which the projections are not mechanically pre-formed but are created by the arrangement of the electrodes and the control of the welding current during the process.
 This method is often used for thinner materials or special components where mechanical pre-forming of the projections is difficult.

 3. Multiple projection welding

 In multiple projection welding, several projections are welded simultaneously.
 This requires special electrode systems that ensure an even distribution of current to all projections.
-This method is particularly efficient when many joints have to be produced simultaneously, such as in the series production of automotive parts or household appliances.
+This method is particularly efficient when many joints need to be produced simultaneously, such as in the series production of automotive parts or household appliances.

 4. Projected projection welding